Services

 Association Grievance Committee

-The Association Grievance Committee (AGC) is a four-member standing committee of AUFA mandated by Article XI.1(vii) of the AUFA Constitution to administer the sections of the collective agreement related to grievance.
-It is the duty of the AGC to investigate and assess potential grievances fairly, without discrimination, and in a non-arbitrary fashion.
-It is appropriate for any faculty member who becomes aware of a possible violation of the collective agreement, or who feels that the way something is handled on campus may be a violation of her/his rights to contact the Senior Grievance Officer (SGO).
+The AGC also offers support to faculty members seeking to understand the language of the collective agreement.
+It is appropriate for any faculty member who has questions about contract language, who becomes aware of a possible violation of the collective agreement, or who feels that the way something is handled on campus may be a violation of their employment rights to contact the Senior Grievance Officer (SGO).

 Junior Grievance Officer: Paul Abela (585-1279)